 Surveillance is at the center of the legal issues surrounding data transfers.
 US surveillance law is why the EU Court of Justice invalidated two data transfer frameworks between the EU and the US in the famous Schrems I and II rulings.
 And more recently, privacy NGO noyb started a legal battle against both Google Analytics and Facebook Connect over data transfers by filing 101 identical complaints to many European authorities.

 The strategy has been paying off so far.
 Authorities coordinated their response at a European level.
-As a result, the supervisory authorities of Austria, France, Italy, and Hungary all ruled against Google Analytics, and Denmark endorsed the same position in a press release.
+As a result, the supervisory authorities of Austria, France, Italy, and Finland ruled against Google Analytics.
+Additionally, the Norwegian authority also found the use of Google Analytics to be illegal in a preliminary conclusion (the case is yet pending), and Denmark endorsed the same position in a press release.
 With coordination at a European level, and the influential French and Italian authorities leading the way, other decisions are likely to follow.

 What did the decisions say about Google Analytics exactly?